ModusCreateOrg/budgeting/Readme.md

 * [Sean T Larkin](https://twitter.com/thelarkinn) who helped with Webpack wizardry

 ## Want more?
 This project is maintained by [Modus Create](https://moduscreate.com).
-Fantastic React apps are in our DNA so give as a buzz if we can help with your awesome project.
+Fantastic React apps are in our DNA so give us a buzz if we can help with your awesome project.

 ## License
 [MIT](License.md)